Is Hiring a Car Accident Lawyer Worth It? (Arizona)

 1) You’re injured (even “not that bad”)

-• ER/urgent care visit, imaging, PT, injections, surgery, concussion symptoms, back/neck pain that doesn’t resolve.
+• ER/urgent care visit, imaging, PT, injections, surgery, concussion symptoms, and back/neck pain that doesn’t resolve.

 2) Fault isn’t crystal clear